Pen Turning for Beginners: Mandrel, Blanks, and First Pens

 What you need to turn pens

 A lathe.
 Any lathe with enough space between centers for a pen mandrel works.
 Pen mandrels run roughly 7 to 8 inches long.
-A mini lathe in the 10-inch class handles this easily.
+A mini lathe in the 10-inch class (WEN, Nova Comet II, Rikon 70-100 series) handles this easily.
 A midi lathe like the Jet JWL-1221VS or Rikon 70-220VSR is more than enough, and the extra capacity is just waiting for you when you want to try bowls later.
+You don’t need a full-size floor lathe for pen turning.

 A Morse taper drill chuck.
 Pen blanks need to be drilled through center before they’re mounted.
 You seat a drill chuck in the tailstock’s Morse taper socket, center the blank, and drill.
 This is the same chuck you’d use for any drilling operation on the lathe.
 Most lathes don’t include a drill chuck; it’s a standard accessory that runs $20 to $40.